Integrating Body Based Practices into Talk Therapy

-My Methodology
+My methodology

 My work is based on the principles of Pancha Maya Kosha model of Yoga philosophy that considers the 5 “layers” of humanity, the outer layers - body, energy (breath), and the inner layers - mind/emotions, wisdom, bliss (spiritual unity).
-This philosophical model suggest that each of these layers must be resilient in order for a person to reestablish equanimity after trauma.
+This philosophical model suggest that each of these layers must be resilient in order for a person to re-establish equanimity after trauma.

 As a mental health professional you are very aware of how to support clients’ mind/emotional layer and may work with clients on the deepest layers of wisdom and bliss.
-You are likely also aware of how challenging this task can be when a client’s is dysregulated.
-The link between a person’s mental/emotional state and their body systems is clear, if a person’s nervous system is dysregulated so too will their inner world be dysregulated.
+You are likely also aware of how challenging this task can be when a client’s is disregulated or blocked.
+The link between a person’s mental/emotional state and their body systems is clear, if a person’s nervous system is disregulated so too will their inner world be.
 This supports Yoga’s viewpoint that it is critical for the initial layers - body and energy - to be resilient before a client can fully address the inner layers.
 A growing body of research is demonstrating that Yoga practices are unique in their ability to regulate a person’s nervous system.
 Yoga also has a great deal to offer with regards to the inner layers and establishing mind/emotions, wisdom and spirit (even when secular) as an embodied experience.

 Within the context of a therapy session this is done using techniques that are accessible in any setting (you aren’t teaching a yoga class!) using embodied practices that focus on positive feelings and empowerment.
 The tools I teach include simple accessible postures, mudras, mantras, breathing, visualization/meditation, mindfulness, and intention setting.